exponea/exponea-ios-sdk/Documentation/push-notifications.md

 #### Checklist:
  - [ ] Check that push notifications with images and buttons sent from {user.mkg} are correctly displayed on your device.
 Push delivery tracking should work.
- - [ ] If you don't see buttons in the expanded push notification, the content extension is **not** running.
-Double check `UNNotificationExtensionCategory` in `Info.plist` - notice the placement inside `NSExtensionAttributes`.
-Check that the `iOS Deployment Target` is the same for the extensions and the main app.
+ - [ ] If you don't see buttons in the expanded push notification, the content extension isn't running.
+Check `UNNotificationExtensionCategory` in `Info.plist`, and confirm it's nested inside `NSExtensionAttributes`.
+Also check that the iOS deployment target is iOS 15.0 or higher and matches the main app's target.

 ### Push notification alert sound